chochain/nanoFORTH/docs/n4_1_why.md

 ### Assumptions
 * more than 80% of Arduino makers are using UNO or Nano,
 * most of the makers do not need the full-blown FORTH vocabularies,
-* most of them are not familer with standard FORTH words, so abbriviation for words is OK,
+* most of them are not familiar with standard FORTH words, so abbreviation for words is OK,
 * the meta-compiler is unlikely needed either, i.e. not to create a new type of Forth from within nanoForth,
 * only a small set of, say 50+, core primitive words are needed for the most of Arduino projects, the rational being anything that requires more elaborated syntax, one might need the power of ESPs.